 When a black hole begins to eat up a star, the star’s gases swirl around its gravitational center in a ring known as an accretion disk.
 Above that, you have the corona: an extremely energetic region of subatomic particles.

 Because MAXI had caught the black hole’s initial outburst, the team began studying the X-rays emitted from the black hole over a month, measuring how they bounced off the accretion disk.
 By measuring the X-rays from the initial outburst and those received later on (the “light echoes”), the team could determine that the corona had shrunk from around 100 kilometers (around 62 miles) to just 10 (around 6 miles).

-The team noted that generally, light echoes are only seen bouncing away from supermassive black holes,, rather than this comparatively small stellar mass black hole.
+The team noted that generally, light echoes are only seen bouncing away from supermassive black holes, like the one at the center of the Milky Way, rather than this comparatively small stellar mass black hole.
 However, here, NICER — which was designed to examine faint, dense neutron stars — was crucial to precisely measuring them.

 But why the corona contracted in such a way remains a mystery.
 Steiner hypothesizes that as the gaseous accretion disk begins falling into the black hole, incredibly high pressures squeeze the corona’s particles and thus that leads to the cosmic shrinkage we see.

 Understanding the various parts of a black hole, such as the accretion disk or the corona, provide ways to study how black holes change over time.
 Although the study only looked at a stellar-mass black hole, at 10 times the mass of the sun, it may provide clues as to how black holes evolve to become “supermassive” and how that may influence the galaxies that swirl around them.